kyma-project/community/concepts/admission-webhook-cert-management/README.md

   tls.key: {{ b64enc $cert.Key }}
 ```

-2. Generate the ca cert and the server cert and update the webhook configuration in the webhook server code itself (used by serverless and api-gateway).
+2. Generate the CA cert and the server cert and update the webhook configuration in the webhook server code itself (used by serverless and api-gateway).
 In this case, the certificates are generated upon the server startup.

+The above-mentioned approaches have the following disadvantages:

+1. The certs are getting updated every time the Helm Chart is rendered (every reconciliation).
+This updated is not atomic.
+For example, when the server cert is updated, but the caBundle of the webhook configuration is not yet updated, the webhook is non-working state and all the corresponding API requests will fail.
+This situation is actually not unkommon and is documented in [this bug](https://github.com/kyma-project/kyma/issues/15142).
+You can come up with some workarounds: make reconciler deploy resources in a strict predefined order or make sure the webhook chart does not contain the corresponding CRs.
+However, it does not fix the underlying problem and the bug may pop up again.
+2. TODO